developersCradle/mockito-and-junit-java-unit-testing/Learn Java Unit Testing with Junit & Mockito in 30 Steps/Section 02 JunitAndMockito/README.md

 }
 ```

-- Unit test should not be in `src/main ` folder, when application is builder it will go to complied source.
+- Unit test should not be in `src/main ` folder, when application is builded it will go to complied source.

 # Step 03 : First Successful JUnit.
 Green Bar and assertEquals

 - Test will assert stuff.
-Asserts have usually `actual` and `expected` value. `assertEquals("ABC", "ABCD");`
+Asserts have usually `actual` and `expected` value. `assertEquals("ABC", "ABCD");`.

 - Remember **expected** is first and second one **actual**.

 # Step 04 : Refactoring Your First JUnit Test

-- Writing second test
+- Writing second test.

 ```
 @Test